Program for REALTORS®

 Yes.
 Provided it enhances your professional practice, is verifiable and auditable, and lasts at least one hour, brokerage and franchise training could count toward your self-directed PDP hours.

 Maybe!
 Learning that's not directly related to real estate but helps you better serve your clients could count toward self-directed PDP hours, provided it's also verifiable, auditable and lasts at least one hour.

 No. While all learning is encouraged, professional development that's not verifiable, such as reading or listening to a podcast, will not count toward your self-directed PDP hours.
 As always, if you're not sure, consult with your board.

 Accredited professional development is learning that's been accredited by boards and/or BCREA and contributes to the fundamental skills, experience and knowledge required of REALTORS® throughout the province.

 Each licensing cycle, you will be required to complete at least 12 hours of accredited professional development.
-Boards and BCREA are finalizing new accreditation guidelines that will maintain professional standards while opening the door to new learning opportunities for REALTORS®.
+You can find a list of all accredited learning opportunities here.

 Top Five Frequently Asked Questions

 Can I fulfill all 18 required PDP hours with accredited learning opportunities?